Español

 Being a member of the board of directors for Western AgCredit is rewarding, but also requires dedication, time and attention – dedication to the mission of the Association, time to participate in monthly board meetings, periodic trainings and additional meetings, and attention to the needs of the members and the Association.

-2025 Director Elections
+2026 Director Elections

 All Voting Stockholders may vote for any nominee in any region regardless of the region where the Voting Stockholder is headquartered.

-Biographies for the 2025 Director Candidates
+Biographies for the 2026 Director Election Candidates

-Region 1
+Region 4

 How do I know if I qualify to be a candidate?